 I have already talked about some of my symptoms, but feel I’m on my own with my thoughts and understanding of what I deal with.
 Understanding comes from us, but for those who have never had to deal with a brain injury, they may find it hard to understand and accept the way we are or live our lives.

-I think fitting my life in with Cerebral Palsy as an adult is a completely different ball game to when I was a child.
+Fitting my life in with cerebral palsy as an adult is a completely different ball game to when I was a child.
 As a child I had no responsibilities; so it was easier for me just to be me.
 I was also small so my symptoms weren’t as evident.

 There isn’t always the empathy or understanding for what I do deal with and that’s hard.
-However much others try to help, they’re not dealing with what we have to deal with and therefore don’t always understand.
+However much others try to help, they’re not dealing with what we have to deal with and therefore don’t understand.